adafruit/Adafruit_IO_Documentation/source/includes/_introduction.md

 ## About the Adafruit IO API Documentation

+This API documentation is hosted on GitHub Pages and is available [on GitHub](https://github.com/adafruit/Adafruit_IO_Documentation).

+**Spotted something incorrect or broken?** [Click here to file an issue on the repository](https://github.com/adafruit/Adafruit_IO_Documentation/issues/new)

-This API documentation is hosted on GitHub Pages and is available at https://github.com/adafruit/io-api.
-For questions or comments visit the Adafruit IO Forums or the #help-with-adafruit-io channel on the Adafruit Discord server.
+For questions or comments [visit the Adafruit IO Forums](https://forums.adafruit.com/viewforum.php?f=56) or the [#help-with-adafruit-io channel on the Adafruit Discord server](https://discord.gg/adafruit).